Muslim, Buddhist mob violence threatens new Myanmar image

 These sentiments were echoed by nationalistic blogs such as Won Thar Nu, which ran gruesome photos of what it said were Buddhist victims.
 It accused the Rohingya of staging a "foreign invasion".

-(Reporting by Reuters in Sittwe and by Nurul Islam in Bangladesh.
+(Reporting by Reuters in Sittwe.
 Writing by Andrew R.C.
-Marshall; Editing by Jason Szep and Robert Birsel)
+Marshall.
+Editing by Jason Szep and Nick Macfie)